alifsemi/alif_conductor-demo/Conductor-Tool.md

 ## Required tools and prequisites

-Read “Ensemble DevKit User Guide” (https://alifsemi.com/support/kits/ensemble-devkit-gen2/) and “Alif Security Toolkit User Guide” (https://alifsemi.com/support/software-tools/ensemble/ ) to get understanding about the devkit and toolkit flow.
+Read “Ensemble DevKit User Guide” (https://alifsemi.com/support/kits/ensemble-e7devkit/) and “Alif Security Toolkit User Guide” (https://alifsemi.com/support/software-tools/ensemble/ ) to get understanding about the devkit and toolkit flow.
-The “E7 Datasheet” (https://alifsemi.com/support/kits/ensemble-devkit-gen2/) is a good reference to have when reading the Pins chapter.
+The “E7 Datasheet” (https://alifsemi.com/support/kits/ensemble-e7devkit/) is a good reference to have when reading the Pins chapter.
-The "E7 Hardware Reference Manual" (https://alifsemi.com/support/kits/ensemble-devkit-gen2/) is good to have around all the time, especially when checking clocks.
+The "E7 Hardware Reference Manual" (https://alifsemi.com/support/kits/ensemble-e7devkit/) is good to have around all the time, especially when checking clocks.
+Equivalent documents for E8 can be found here: (https://alifsemi.com/support/kits/ensemble-e8devkit/)

 Tools: